 TYPE OF SAW BLADE

 Now there are saw blades that cut wood, metal, and concrete plus they come in different sizes for different saws.
 But the ones we are talking about is wood blades, ones for a miter or circular saw.
-Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.

 THE BIG DIFFERENCE